MyWg/.github/profile/README.md

-## Hi, welcome to MyWG 👋
+## Hi, welcome to Lofft 👋
-Welcome to the MyWG github guide, this is the location to find out, work on and develop the MyWG platforms.
+Welcome to the Lofft github guide, this is the location to find out, work on and develop the Lofft platforms.
 We are currently working on two MVP platforms through three Git Repos.
-- MyWG Front End (ReactJS)
+- Lofft Front End (ReactJS)
-- MyWG Back End (Ruby on Rails)
+- Lofft Back End (Ruby on Rails)
-- MyWG Mobile Application (React Native - iOS / Android)
+- Lofft Mobile Application (React Native - iOS / Android)

 ## Start of something...